acityinohio/blockcy-slate/source/includes/_payfwd.md

 We do not take a fee on address forwarding, other than the required miner fee which depends on network conditions; forwards are free.
 However, as part of your own services, you can include a fee (either fixed or a percentage) that will also be automatically transfered to your own address in the same transaction.
 Fee-based business models are thus easily achieved, and moreover, easily auditable via the blockchain.

 <aside class="notice">
-Payment forwarding is only available for paid plans with an active token, you can't create a address forwarding request without one.
+Address forwarding is only available for paid plans with an active token, you can't create a address forwarding request without one.
 You can <a href="http://accounts.blockcypher.com">register for a token and pay for a plan here.</a>
 </aside>

 <aside class="notice">